 How Easy is it to make Homemade Deli Meat?

 SO EASY!
-Like I stated before, making your own homemade turkey deli meat is a little time consuming in that it spends about 80 minutes in the oven.
+Like I stated before, making your own homemade turkey deli meat is a little time consuming in that it spends about 60-80 minutes in the oven, depending on its size.
 However, though I don't recommend leaving your house with turkey in the oven, you can certainly do other things in your home while your pepper turkey cooks.

 There's also almost no prep or cleanup.
 Just buy a turkey breast tenderloin (I find them at both Trader Joe's and Wegmans), season it, coat it with a little olive oil, and roast it until it reaches an internal temperature of about 155F.